tsucchi/p5-Otogiri-Plugin/README.md

 ## $class->load\_plugin($plugin\_name, $opt)

-Load plugin to Otogiri or subclss.
+Load plugin to Otogiri or subclass.
 This method is exported to Otogiri or it's subclass(not to Otogiri::Plugin namespace).
 By default, plugins are loaded from Otorigi::Plugin::$plugin\_name namespace.
 If '+' is specified before $plugin\_name, plugins are loaded specified package name. for example,